shirish93/shirish93.github.io/_posts/2024-01-15-LLMs-threats-and-opportunities.md

 image: "assets/images/stupid-robot.png"
 ---

 Here's the story of how I became an LLM convert.
-LLM's can be quite good at some tasks, and awful at others, and being able to create a clear distinction between the two modes is crucial.
+LLM's can be quite good at some tasks, and awful at others, and being able to create a clear distinction between the two modes is critical.
 This essay discusses the aras of opportunities of LLM's for personal use, and how we might grow as employees using LLM's.

-## The Rise of Personal LLMs: A Paradigm Shift in Human-Machine Collaboration
+## The Rise of Personal LLMs: A Shift in Human-Machine Collaboration

 The sterile fluorescent lights of the lecture hall buzzed overhead, casting a studious glow on the sea of students hunched over laptops.
 We were delving into the intricacies of engineering leadership, deciphering the philosophies of industry titans and academics alike.
 My mind hummed with its own nascent theory, a unique perspective shaped by my experiences, yet I struggled to navigate the labyrinth of frameworks and competing ideas.
 How could I structure my thoughts?
 Where would I begin presenting my argument?